ashishpoudel995/my-watchlist/README.md

 ### Features of the app:
 <ul>
     <li>You can search any movies/search of your choice in the app and add it directly to your watchlist. omdbapi is used for implementing the same.</li>
     <li>You can add to your watchlist and come back later.
-It'll still persist.
+It'll still persist(for 365 days).
 For the storage, Cookies is used.</li>
 </ul>

 ### API used: <a href="http://www.omdbapi.com/">OMDb API</a>